-In addition to the programs listed above, we are also advancing other earlier-stage pipeline programs, including ALN-TTRsc04 for ATTR amyloidosis, ALN-KHK for Type 2 diabetes mellitus and ALN-PNP for NASH, and filed CTAs for each program during 2022.
-During 2023, we plan to file two to four investigational new drug applications, or INDs, or CTAs from our organic product engine.
-We also intend to continue to build on our progress with extrahepatic delivery during 2023, advancing our eye and CNS programs under our collaboration with Regeneron, as well as continuing to advance other extrahepatic delivery initiatives.
+In addition to the programs described above, we are also advancing other earlier-stage pipeline programs, including ALN-KHK for Type 2 diabetes mellitus and ALN-PNP for NASH.
+We filed CTAs for each of our ALN-KHK and ALN-PNP programs during 2023.
+During 2024, we plan to file three new investigational new drug applications, or INDs, or CTAs from our organic product engine.
+We also intend to continue to build on our progress with extrahepatic delivery during 2024, advancing our CNS programs under our collaboration with Regeneron, as well as continuing to advance other extrahepatic delivery initiatives.